ana-albergaria/LAPR2-ISEP/docs/SprintB/US_10/US10_CreateCategorizeParameter.md

 ## 4.1.
 Parameter

 Before starting the parameter tests, it's useful to create something like this, since the parameters need to be assigned to a parameter category:

+    private ParameterCategory p1;

 	@Before
     public void setUp() {
         p1 = new ParameterCategory(desiredParameterCategoryCode,desiredParameterCategoryName);
     }